Ebrahim Al-Arrayedh: Poetry and Literary Contributions

 His collection Poems of Bahrain offers a vivid portrayal of the nation’s cultural and social landscape.

-Beyond poetry, Al-Arrayedh was a reformer and educator.
+Aside from writing, Al-Arrayedh was also a reformer and educator.
 He founded a school and was appointed head of the Constitutional Council by Sheikh Isa bin Salman Al-Khalifa, tasked with drafting Bahrain’s First Constitution in the early 1970s, ahead of its independence from the United Kingdom.

 Death

 Al-Arrayedh died in May 2002 at the age of 94, following respiratory complications.
-He was laid to rest in Manama Graveyard beside his daughter, Layla Al-Arrayedh, who had died the previous year.
+He buried in Manama Graveyard beside his daughter, Layla Al-Arrayedh, who had died the previous year.

 Legacy

 Following his death; in tribute to his contributions; King Hamad bin Isa Al-Khalifa named a major road opposite the Bahrain Financial Harbour after him.
 In 2006, his former residence in Gudaibiya, Manama, was transformed into the Ebrahim Al-Arrayedh Poetry House— a cultural center and gathering venue for poets and tourists alike.

-In 2008, UNESCO;United Nations Educational, Scientific and Cultural Organization; honored his legacy with an exhibition at its headquarters in Paris, celebrating his impact on literature and culture.
+In 2008, UNESCO honored his legacy with an exhibition at its headquarters in Paris, celebrating his impact on literature and culture.